sixeight7/VController_v3/README.md

 # VController_v3
 Production model of the VController, VC-mini and VC-touch

-The VC-touch is a MIDI footcontroller with 15 buttons and a large TFT touch screen.
+The VC-touch is a MIDI footcontroller with 15 buttons and a large TFT touch screen:

 ![VC-touch](https://i.postimg.cc/KzftrF10/VC-touch.jpg)

-The VC-mini is a small version of the VController with 3 buttons, 3 LEDs, 2 encoders and 1 LCD display.
+The VC-mini is a small version of the VController with 3 buttons, 3 LEDs, 2 encoders and 1 LCD display:

 ![VC-mini](https://github.com/sixeight7/VController_v3/blob/master/Firmware/VC-edit/VC-mini.jpg)

-The VController is the original controller with 16 buttons, 12 LCDs and 12 LEDs.
+The VController is the original controller with 16 buttons, 12 LCDs and 12 LEDs:

 ![VController](https://github.com/sixeight7/VController_v3/blob/master/Firmware/VC-edit/VController_RGB.JPG)